 The context of a binding can be set explicitly to a named context,

-operator from the core
+using the @ operator from the core module.

 a -> b @ context-id

-is established in the context, of b
+The binding a -> b is established in the context, of b, with

-identifier context-id
+identifier context-id.

 When multiple bindings are established to the same explicit context, the observer node takes on the value of the first operand which does not evaluate to a failure.
 The operands are ordered by the order in which the explicit bindings are declared in the source file.
 If all the operands evaluate to failures, the node evaluates to the failure value of the last operand.